rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 ## How is the priority of my job determined?

 While it is useful to understand the algorithm (for reference you can find the contributions of the various factors [here](https://slurm.schedmd.com/priority_multifactor.html#general), and the most complex factor is Fairshare, which is described [here](https://slurm.schedmd.com/fair_tree.html#algorithm) and an accessible presentation of the “Fair Tree” is [here](https://slurm.schedmd.com/SUG14/fair_tree.pdf)), the priority of a job at any given time is strongly affected by the competitive landscape among those who have bought shares in the system and their usage pattern.
+See [this section](slurm-basics.md#shares) for more on how shares are used in the CHPC and the specific weights.

 Fair Tree has made the algorithm for determining the fairshare term much simpler.
 The facility implements a “fat tree” account hierarchy where all accounts form a single level beneath root, and users form a second level, each associated with >=1 account.
 In our case, the tree first determines which account fairshare is greater then progresses to individual users and their individual fairshare values as determinants of job priority.